 Kandy was founded by King Vikrama Bahu 3 (1267-1301 AD), the location of the city was recommended by the Brahmin Senkada, as a safe place for the capital of the country.
 Later the city was named “Senkada gala pura” (the city of Senkada) after the name of the Brahmin.
 Another historical name of the city was “Senkadagala” (the rock of Senkada).
-The present name “Kandy” derived from the term “Kanda Uda Rata” (the kingdom of the mountains), which was used as the name of the city in a later period.
+The present name “Kandy” is derived from the term “Kanda Uda Rata” (the kingdom of the mountains), which was used as the name of the city in a later period.

 The city was continuously invaded by the Portuguese from the 16th century.
 The city was temporarily taken by the Portuguese in 1590, but they were soon expelled from the city by the Kandyan forces.
-Kandy is surrounded by mountains and thick grown jungles; therefore, militarily Kandy was very suitable for the guerilla warfare, practised by the native forces.
+Kandy is surrounded by mountains and thick grown jungles; therefore, militarily Kandy was very suitable for guerilla warfare, practised by the native forces.
 Kandy was the best hideout against the invading Portuguese forces, who established their control along the coastal belt.

-King Wimala darma built the palace in the city and Portuguese war prisoners were used for the construction of the palace.
-In 1602 a Dutch delegation arrived in Kandy under the leadership of admiral spillenbergen.
-The delegation signed an agreement with the king; they were granted the permission to erect a fortress on the coast and monopoly over the cinnamon trade.
+King Wimala drama built the palace in the city and Portuguese war prisoners were used for the construction of the palace.
+In 1602 a Dutch delegation arrived in Kandy under the leadership of admiral Spillenbergen.
+The delegation signed an agreement with the king; they were granted permission to erect a fortress on the coast and a monopoly over the cinnamon trade.

-This act created a permanent war-like situation between the king and the Dutch forces, making another enemy for the king, other than Portuguese.
+This act created a permanent war-like situation between the king and the Dutch forces, making another enemy for the king, other than the Portuguese.
 Dutch invaded the city with 8000 soldiers in 1763 and anchored in the city for nine months.
 Later the Dutch forces had to abandon the city due to the lack of communication and provisions.
 When it was difficult to get the support of the king by means of the military, they started a dialogue with the king.
 Dutch entered into dialogue with the king and signed a peace agreement in 1766, under which, they were given more freedom over the spice trade.

 The sovereignty of the whole country was surrendered to the British crown.
 The last king, Sri Vikrama Rajasinghe was sent in exile to south India, where he died in 1832, ceasing the thousands of years of old monarchy in Sri Lanka.
-Even though there had been rebellions against British administrators, demanding the freedom, the city was under the British crown since 1815 till the independence in 1948.
+Even though there had been rebellions against British administrators, demanding freedom, the city was under the British crown from 1815 till its independence in 1948.

-The stylized paintings known as Sittara art that one sees in many temples in the hill country and also in the south coast of Sri Lanka where the cultural impact of Kandy was felt are typically Kandyan.
+The stylized paintings known as Sittara art that one sees in many temples in the hill country and also on the south coast of Sri Lanka where the cultural impact of Kandy was felt are typically Kandyan.
 These paintings are all done in long horizontal panels covering the entire wall space narrating a story in full detail, very often a Jataka, by depicting the chief events with a few words of explanation written beneath.

-The best-known examples of these comic strip type paintings are found in several temples in Kandy such as Degaldoruwa, Madavela, Dambulla and Danagirigala and at Tevatta and Mulgirigala in the south.
-One of the grandest is the depicting of the Vessantara Jataka at Degaldoruwa with the king riding on his elephant with all the insignia of state; the elephant is drawn with the greatest of skill, the slow movement of the lifted feet and the swinging bells give just the idea of dignified slow progress.
+The best-known examples of these comic strip-type paintings are found in several temples in Kandy such as Degaldoruwa, Madavela, Dambulla and Danagirigala and at Tevatta and Mulgirigala in the south.
+One of the grandest is the depiction of the Vessantara Jataka at Degaldoruwa with the king riding on his elephant with all the insignia of the state; the elephant is drawn with the greatest of skill, the slow movement of the lifted feet and the swinging bells give just the idea of dignified slow progress.
 This folk art didactic yet delightful, cannot be traced as far as it is known to any foreign influence.